Consensys/doc.goquorum/docs/Concepts/Privacy/Privacy.md

 Nodes can determine if a transaction is private by looking at the `v` value of the signature.
 Public transactions have a `v` value of `27` or `28`, and private transactions have a value of `37` or `38`.

-If the transaction is private, the node can only execute the transaction if it has the ability to access and decrypt the payload.
+If the transaction is private, the node can only execute the transaction if it can access and decrypt the payload.
-Nodes that are involved in the transaction don't have the private payload at all.
+Nodes involved in the transaction don't have the private payload at all.
 As a result, all nodes share a common public state created through public transactions and have a local unique private state.

 ### State verification

 To determine if nodes are in sync, the public state root hash is included in the block.
-Private transactions are only processed by participating nodes, so it's impossible to obtain global consensus on the private state.
+Private transactions are only processed by participating nodes, so it's impossible to reach global consensus on the private state.

 To validate that the private state change from a private transaction is the same across all participants, use [`eth_storageRoot`](../../Reference/API-Methods.md#eth_storageroot), specifying the private smart contract address and block height.
-If the state is in sync across all participating nodes, the same root hash is returned by all participating nodes.
+If the state is in sync across all participating nodes, they return the same root hash.

 ### Privacy enhancements and private state validation

-When [privacy enhancements](PrivacyEnhancements.md) are enabled and private state validation (PSV) transactions are used, the GoQuorum node automatically verifies a contract's state across participating nodes.
+When [privacy enhancements](PrivacyEnhancements.md) are enabled and [private state validation (PSV)](PrivacyEnhancements.md#private-state-validation) transactions are used, the GoQuorum node automatically verifies a contract's state across participating nodes.

 *[HSM]: Hardware security module